How we handle your personal information

 How do I make a complaint?

-To lodge a complaint, please get in touch with us using your point of contact or local office from the Contact us page on this website.
+To lodge a complaint, please get in touch with us using your point of contact or local office from the Contact us on this website.
 We’ll review your situation and try to resolve it straight away.

 How do we handle a complaint?